tobega/tailspin-v0/TailspinReference.md

 ## Sources
 A source is the simplest _value chain_, simply producing a value.

-### Dereference
-An identifier can be defined to represent a value, e.g. `def myValue: _value chain_` where \_value chain\_ should be a _value chain_
-that produces the desired value.
-Then the value can be retrieved as a source itself by a dereference which is done by simply writing the identifier prefixed by a dollar sign, e.g. `$myValue`

-An identifier must have its value defined before it is used and the definition must be in the same scope as, or a scope larger than (or outside), the scope where the dereference takes place.

-A symbol may not change its value in the same scope, but it may be shadowed in a nested scope.

-Note that templates have a modifiable state value that can be dereferenced, see [templates sinks](#templates-sinks)

 ### String literal
 A series of characters within single quotes, e.g. `'Hello World!'`.
 To write a single quote in a string, just double it up, e.g. `'What''s up?'`.